 With the death of Shinya Hashimoto in 2005, Pro Wrestling Zero 1 became the artifact, as it was yet another example of a promotion created to reestablish a wrestler's career.
 Perhaps for the better, no effort was made to drastically retool it, as it has outlasted the Jd' brand.

 Kane has been this for several years already.
 Although he's fairly popular with the fans and a solid, reliable big man worker for the company to use, he rarely gets any angles, and the few he does always seem to stick out as somewhat out of place.
 Not only that, as he usually never ends up in a main event title feud anymore, Kane is sort of just...there.
+Even the fact that he's (kayfabe) the Undertaker's brother has not seemed particularly relevant since the mid-2000s, and certainly is not now that the Undertaker has retired from in-ring competition.
 The problem is that he's stuck in a place between solid mid-carder (like William Regal) and main event wrestler, and due to his popularity, the writers just don't know what to do with him at times.

 Speaking of Kane, one of the few things that sticks to his legacy and that of professional wrestling as a whole... is KatieVick.
 It's been over a decade and people still bring it up from time to time, and will probably continue to do so for a looooong time.